oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/LPOT-Sample-for-Tensorflow/README.md

 - Define function and class for LPOT to quantize the CNN model.

-  The LPOT can run on any Intel(R) CPU to quantize the AI model.
+  The LPOT can run on any Intel&reg; CPU to quantize the AI model.

   The quantized AI model has better inference performance than the FP32 model on Intel CPU.

-  Specifically, it could be speeded up by the Second Generation Intel(R) Xeon(R) Scalable Processors and newer Xeon(R).
+  Specifically, it could be speeded up by the Second Generation Intel&reg; Xeon&reg; Scalable Processors and newer Xeon&reg;.

 - Test the performance of the FP32 model and INT8 (quantization) model.